MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 - 25
 - 26

-Because of the differences between the office locations that appear on the users' profiles and the corresponding text labels (F121 and 21, F1-25 and 25), Microsoft Search won't be able to automatically match them.
-After uploading the file, the initial review will show zero locations have been mapped.
+Because of the differences between the office locations that appear on the users' profiles and the corresponding text labels (F121 and 21, F1-25 and 25), Microsoft Search can't match them.
+After uploading the file, the initial review shows zero locations have been mapped.
 Continue mapping and in the Link office locations stage, enter the building code, DesignB.

-In the second review stage, Microsoft Search will ignore the building code value in the user's office locations and try again to automatically match the office locations and text labels (F121 and 21, F1-25 and 25).
-In this scenario, the second review will again show zero locations have been mapped.
+In the second review stage, Microsoft Search ignores the building code value in the user's office locations and tries again to match the office locations and text labels (F121 and 21, F1-25 and 25).
+The second review again shows zero locations have been mapped.
 You'll need to again continue mapping.
-At this point you'll be prompted to specify location patterns.
+At this point, you'll be prompted to specify location patterns.

 When you specify location patterns, you don't need to add info for every office, only for the *unique patterns* that appear in your Azure AD.
 In this stage, Microsoft Search determines all unique location patterns for the building, it isn't limited to the floor plan you've uploaded.
 For the users in this scenario, there are two unique location patterns.
 You'll see a randomly picked location for each pattern.
 Enter the corresponding floor and room values: